 If you are looking for a Mortgage in Hernando County or in Lakewood Ranch, Sarasota, Manatee County and the surrounding Tampa Bay area you came to the right place.
 At E Loans Mortgage Inc, NMLS # 856640, we treat each customer as an individual, not a number.
 We don't place you into a loan profile formula created by the banking industry.
 We use "common sense" and will help you obtain the best loan possible.
-We are a premium lender located in Spring Hill Florida, and also in Lakewood Ranch Florida.
+We are a direct lender located in Spring Hill Florida.
 We process our loans in house making common sense underwriting decisions to make sure you get the best possible mortgage you can with the best possible mortgage terms.

 Purchasing a home in Spring Hill FL is probably one of the biggest investments you'll ever make in your lifetime.
 We are with you every step of the way.
 You will save a lot of time if you determine what mortgage amount you can qualify for before you start looking at homes.
 As a rule, you don't want to spend more then 29 percent of your gross monthly income (that's before taxes are taken out of your paycheck).
 You'll need to consider current interest rates.
 The lower the rate, the higher the home price you'll be able to qualify for.
 Use our calculator to give you an idea of how much you can afford.